AbbyEeninkwinkel/Workshop-Log-Collector/README.md

 ```
 Situation:<br>
 - we have logs in /var/logs which we want shipped to Graylog
-- Fluent-bit A collects the logs with a tail input and sends them to (1) stdout and (2) Fluent-bit B
+- fluent bit A collects the logs with a tail input and sends them to (1) stdout and (2) fluent bit B
-- Fleunt-bit B recieves the records from Fluent-bit A and parses them (creating keys from the message) and forwards the with GELF format to the Graylog.
+- fleunt bit B receives the records from fluent bit A and parses them (creating keys from the message) and forwards the enriched records with GELF format to the Graylog.
 - Graylog receives the records through a GELF input and stores them in the Elastic Search database
 <br>
 Lauch the Graylog container in a separate terminal instance (if you stopped it):